unc-csxl/orientation/angular/resolvers.md

 }
 ```

 First, we use `route.snapshot.data` to retrieve the data object exposed by our route based on the data we retrieved from the Resolver!
-Then, we want to *cast* this data (using the `as` operator) to an object *matching the exact shape as what we provided in `resolve` in the `Route` field above!)
+Then, we want to *cast* this data (using the `as` operator) to an object *matching the exact shape as what we provided in `resolve` in the `Route` field above!
 So, we need to cast this to an object with a field named `organization` that takes in the data type we are expecting from our Resolver - a list of organizations!

-From there, now the `data` constant is saved to an oject with a single field named `organization`, and this field has been **successfully populated** with the results of `OrganizationService.getOrganizations()` - *no observables or subscriptions needed!*
+From there, now the `data` constant is saved to an object with a single field named `organization`, and this field has been **successfully populated** with the results of `OrganizationService.getOrganizations()` - *no observables or subscriptions needed!*

 So lastly, in order to access our data, we can simply call `data.organization` and save it to a field of the Component!